Yusan1234/Yusan1234_cv/README.md

 - 08/2023-Present
 - Master of Science in Computer Science
 - Specializing in Machine Learning and ML-Software Development
-- Granted Full-Ride Scholarship thorugh NYU and Japanese Government
+- Granted Full-Ride Scholarship thorugh New York University and Japanese Government

 ### Kyushu University, School of Medicine
 - 04/2014-03/2020